space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 git checkout [username]/[branch name]
 ```

-Importantly, this also lets you make PRs against thier fork instead of just the upstream Space Station 14 repository.
+Importantly, this also lets you make PRs against their fork instead of just the upstream Space Station 14 repository.